Bonifatius94/carla/scoomatic.md

 - Creating a simplified virtual Scoomatic from Scretch in Blender for Carla
 - How to rig vehicle in blender 2.8 for Unreal Engine 4
 - Add a new vehicle - CARLA Simulator

+Files can be found in an old Version in the Scoomatic Folder

+Blender files can be found here: https://git.rz.uni-augsburg.de/luttkule/scoomatic-carla/-/tree/master/Blender/ReintegrateScoomatic `Scoomatic.fbx`